toddjordan/guides/source/localizable/tutorial/simple-component.md

 ```

 Now lets render our component using the `render` function.
-The `render` function allows use to pass a template string, so that we can declare the component in the same way we do in our templates.
+The `render` function allows us to pass a template string, so that we can declare the component in the same way we do in our templates.
 Since we set the `rentalObj` variable to our local scope, we can access it as part of our render string.

 ```tests/integration/components/rental-listing-test.js